unkleho/reactronica/README.md

 - Latest Tone (13.4.9) has this issue `Cannot assign to read only property 'listener' of object '#<AudioContext>'` due to `https://stackoverflow.com/questions/55039122/why-does-tone-js-not-play-nice-in-a-svelte-component`.
 Tone cannot be bundled with Reactronica and has to be a peer dependency for now.
 - Both Reactronica and example/ have their own test config.
 Would prefer if Reactronica took care of all tests, however react-scripts only allows testing within a src/ dir.
 Moving to jest and babel/@core etc is required.
 (3/6/19)
 - If you get `Hooks can only be called inside the body of a function component.`, have a look at https://github.com/facebook/react/issues/14721.
 Try going into the examples folder and running `npm link ../node_modules/react`.
-- If multiple effects are added, effects don't update unless they are removed in the order they are added.
-Could be an issue with `[...prevState.effects, effect]`.

 ## Thanks